apache/iceberg/docs/flink-queries.md

 | {20211002, 10} | 0       | 3             | 2          | 400                      | 0                            | 0                          | 1                            | 1                          | 1633169159489000    | 6941468797545315876      |

 Note:
-For unpartitioned tables, the partitions table will not contain partition and spec_id field.
+For unpartitioned tables, the partitions table will not contain the partition and spec_id fields.

 ### All Metadata Tables